 “When Rebecca saw the two magnificent Cashmere shawls which Joseph Sedley had brought home to his sister, she said, with perfect truth, ‘that it must be delightful to have a brother,’ and easily got the pity of the tender-hearted Amelia for being alone in the world, an orphan without friends or kindred.”

 As the century progressed, ladies fashions evolved.
 Skirts grew bigger and so did sleeves.
 Waistlines lowered and instead of a single petticoat, a lady now wore several.
 One might expect shawls and wraps to have become less popular.
 Women were surely warmer now in all their layers.
 However, as a fashion accessory the shawl continued to be as vitally important to a woman’s dress as it ever had – and those shawls and wraps from India still reigned supreme.

-In Margaret Gaskell’s novel North and South (1855), Margaret Hale is asked to model her aunt’s collection of “beautiful Indian shawls.”
+In Elizabeth Gaskell’s novel North and South (1855), Margaret Hale is asked to model her aunt’s collection of “beautiful Indian shawls.”
 Gaskell writes: